domRiddle/ASF/Trading.md

 ## Logic

 ASF will always accept all trades, regardless of items, sent from user with `Master` (or higher) access to the bot.
-This allows not only easily looting steam cards farmed by the bot instance, but also allows to easily manage Steam items that bot stashes in the inventory.
+This allows not only easily looting steam cards farmed by the bot instance, but also allows to easily manage Steam items that bot stashes in the inventory - including those from other games (such as CS:GO).

 ASF will reject trade offer, regardless of content, from any (non-master) user that is blacklisted from trading module.
 Blacklist is stored in standard `BotName.db` database, and can be managed via `bl`, `bladd` and `blrm` **[commands](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Commands)**.
 This should work as an alternative to standard user block offered by Steam - use with caution.